dingfangyu/dingfangyu.github.io/_pages/about.md

 The Future
 ======

-Currently, my research interests lie in: machine learning for graph and sequencial data, deep Probabilistic models, and generalizability, which are corresponding to my works.
+Currently, my research interests lie in: machine learning for graph and sequential data, deep Probabilistic models, and generalizability, which are corresponding to my works.

-For the future, I am interested in scalable machine learning for large-scaled data (e.g. high-dim sequential data, large graph data, etc.), which need special designs in the level of data management and distributed training.
+For the future, I am interested in scalable machine learning for large scale data (e.g. high-dim sequential data, large graph data, etc.), which need special designs in the level of data management and distributed training.

 <!-- A data-driven personal website
 ======